gefranc/library-system/README.md

 ### **2. Setup Database**

 - Import the `library_db.sql` file into your MySQL database.
-- Update `config.php` with your database credentials.
+- Update `db.php` with your database credentials.

 ### **3. Install Dependencies**